Emergencies and After Hours Care

 In case of an emergency call campus police at 814-949-5222 or 911.
 The Penn State Altoona campus police officers are trained first responders on campus and will assist with crisis or medical emergency needs.

-If the Health & Wellness Center is closed and you need immediate medical attention, you can visit any of the following care centers:
+If the Health and Wellness Center is closed and you need immediate medical attention, you can visit any of the following care centers:

 - UPMC Altoona